 Buying and selling property is one of the biggest investment decisions New Zealanders make.
-There are many risks, and when issues occur with a real estate transaction, the financial and emotional impact on consumers can be significant and long lasting.
+There are many risks, and when issues occur with a real estate transaction, the financial and emotional impact on consumers can be significant and long-lasting.
 We will use research, data analysis, insights and intelligence to identify and understand the causes of problems and issues that lead to harm.
-We will work with the sector to address these risks and issues and also raise consumer awareness of them and how these can be mitigated.
+We will work with the sector to address these risks and issues; and also raise consumer awareness of the issues and how they can be mitigated.